ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_vEdge20.md

     ![](/images/Deploying_DC_vEdge1/05_rightclickhost_deployovf.png)
 3. Choose the **Local file** option and click on **Choose files**.
 Navigate to the SD-WAN images folder and select the file beginning with *viptela-edge-*.
 Click on Next.

-4. > Change the Virtual Machine name to vEdge20 and click on Next.
+4. > Change the Virtual Machine name to **vEdge20-podX** and click on Next (where X is your POD number, image below does not have the suffix of podX)

+    {% include note.html content="We will only use the podX suffix over here to distinguish between different VMs in our Data Center.
+The rest of the guide will refer to this VM as **vEdge20**" %}

     ![](/images/Deploying_vEdge20/01_NamevEdge20.PNG)